romeoflute/my-portfolio/README.md

-# Romeo Flauta's First serverless portfolio
+# Romeo Flauta's serverless portfolio
 Created through the guidance of www.acloud.guru using AWS and ReactJS.